 Beginnings of racial tension in Ulster

-Bad feelings towards black GIs was not reserved to the public.
-British and American soldiers and sailors were equally to blame.
-Back home in the USA, relationships between black men and white women would be not just frowned upon but violently protected.
-No such taboos existed in the United Kingdom or Northern Ireland.
+British and American soldiers and sailors were part of the problem as tensions flared in Northern Ireland.
+Back home in the USA, relationships between black men and white women would be more than frowned upon.
+Such relationships often led to public beatings or worse.
+No such taboos existed in Great Britain or Northern Ireland.